rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_artifacts.md

   RDS_PROTECTION
   BASIC - Represents the basic set of permissions required to onboard the feature.
+  ROLE_CHAINING
+  BASIC - Represents the basic set of permissions required to onboard the feature.
   SERVERS_AND_APPS
   CLOUD_CLUSTER_ES - Represents the basic set of permissions required to onboard the feature.